Donuts (album): Tracks

-Donuts features 34 different samples, ranging from Canadian pop-rock band Motherlode to Motown artists, including the Temptations and Smokey Robinson.
-Following the intro, the album opens with "Workinonit", a short, moody introduction that explodes into chopped guitar riffs, grooving drums, soulful vocal stabs, and sirens—a sonic signature of the record.
-Built around a sample from the Northern Irish rock band, Them, the track gradually shifts from an uplifting guitar groove to a distressed, wailing climax.
+The album contains 34 different samples for its 31 tracks, ranging from Canada's Motherlode to unbridled soul of Motown artists via the Temptations and Smokey Robinson & the Miracles.
+Following the outro, the album opens with "Workinonit", a short, moody introduction that explodes into chopped guitar riffs, grooving drums, soulful vocal stabs, and sirens—a sonic signature of the record.
+Built around a sample from 10cc's "The Worst Band in the World", the track gradually shifts from an uplifting guitar groove to a distressed, wailing climax.

-This chaotic energy settles into “Waves", where Dilla flips a 10cc sample into an off-kilter groove layered with syncopated drums, making the original sound more soulful.
-Tracks like “Light My Fire” and “The New” lean into experimentation, the latter filled with subtle chants and ad-libs.
-A return to emotional weight comes with “Stop!", beginning with the Jadakiss line, “What is death?”, before flipping Dionne Warwick's "You're Gonna Need Me" into a meditation of mortality.
-The track builds when Warwick cries "Stop!"—a moment that loops until abruptly giving way to the afro-beat influenced "People", sampling Eddie Kendricks' "People...
-Hold On".
-Its restructured intro, “People, the time has come,” signals a tonal shift, followed by a stripped-down arrangement and tempo changes underscored by the repeated plea, “My people, hold on.”
+This chaotic energy settles into "Waves", where Dilla flips a 10cc sample into an off-kilter groove layered with syncopated drums, making the original sound more soulful.
+Tracks like "Light My Fire" and "The New" lean into experimentation, the latter filled with subtle chants and ad-libs.
+A return to emotional weight comes with "Stop!", beginning with the Jadakiss line, "What is death?", before flipping Dionne Warwick's "You're Gonna Need Me" into a meditation of mortality.
+The track builds when Warwick cries "Stop!"—a moment that loops until abruptly giving way to the afro-beat influenced "People".
+The track samples Eddie Kendricks' "People...
+Hold On" and restructures the sample saying, "people, the time has come," followed by a stripped-down arrangement and tempo changes underscored by the repeated plea, "my people, hold on."

-"The Diff'rence" samples Kool & the Gang's "Fruitman" under what critics consider "Stevie-like piano licks", while the distorted intro of “Mash” twists its piano loop with an off-kilter flair.
+"The Diff'rence" samples Kool & the Gang's "Fruitman" under what critics consider "Stevie-like piano licks", while the distorted intro of "Mash" twists its piano loop with an off-kilter flair.
 On "Time: The Donut of the Heart", J Dilla slows the Jackson 5's "All I Do Is Think of You" to half-speed, layering a warm guitar loop with chopped vocals for a sparse yet emotionally charged effect, also sampling two tracks by Sweet Charles Sherrell.
 After the ambiguous track, "Glazed", "Airworks" uses an evolving chop-based beat where the vibrato of the sampled singer lingers hauntingly.
-The playful “Lightworks” employs vintage electronic samples and a bouncing bassline, while “Stepson of the Clapper” integrates a kick drum that sidechains with crowd cheering, pushing the album’s experimental edges.
-“The Twister (Huh, What)” follows, described as featuring “flu-sick flutes chiming in time to a busted weathervane.”
+The playful "Lightworks" employs vintage electronic samples and a bouncing bassline, while "Stepson of the Clapper" integrates a kick drum that sidechains with crowd cheering, pushing the album's experimental edges.
+"The Twister (Huh, What)" follows, described as featuring "flu-sick flutes chiming in time to a busted weathervane."